tlsnotary/tlsn/tlsn/examples/README.md

 This folder contains examples showing how to use the TLSNotary protocol.

-[simple](./simple/) shows how to perform a simple notarization.
+* [simple](./simple/README.md) shows how to perform a simple notarization.

-[twitter](./twitter/) shows how to notarize a Twitter DM.
+* [twitter](./twitter/README.md) shows how to notarize a Twitter DM.

-[discord](./discord/) shows how to notarize a Discord DM.
+* [discord](./discord/README.md) shows how to notarize a Discord DM.

-Refer to the `README.md` in each folder for more information.
+Refer to <https://docs.tlsnotary.org/quick_start/index.html> for a quick start with TLSNotary using these examples.